 How to become a Computer Scientist

-Computer Science is one of the fastest growing job sectors out there and graduates with this degree can work in a wider variety of sectors than most other university leavers.
+Computer Science is one of the fastest growing job sectors out there and graduates with this degree can work in a wide variety of sectors – wider than most other university leavers.

 There is also much work to be found as a computer scientist in the Research and Development sector.
 Artificial intelligence, speech recognition, and gesture control are rapidly evolving fields that began with small teams of researchers working on them and are now becoming increasingly mass-marketable in products like Siri, Alexa, and Google Home.

 Ultimately, you can be sure of an interesting, dynamic and challenging career as a computer scientist.
-Whether you specialise in web design, software development, IT consultancy, or business analysis, you will find a whole range of career options available to you, so will easily find the area that’s right for you.
+Whether you specialise in web design, software development, IT consultancy, or business analysis, you will find a whole range of career options available to you.
+With a little research and exploration, it will be easily find the area that’s right for you.

 What subjects do you need?

 Many jobs in computer science such as software development, IT consultancy, and web design are open to most graduates, with employers offering on the job training.
 This means you are not restricted as to what you study at university, although many universities do offer degrees in Computer Science.